-The bill also clarifies the legal framework surrounding the surrender process, including the termination of parental rights after 14 days, the immunity from liability for providers and agencies accepting custody, and the requirement to notify the Department of Social Services immediately upon accepting custody of a newborn.
-It specifies that the department or agency cannot attempt to identify or contact the surrendering parent unless there is evidence of harm to the newborn.
-Furthermore, it outlines the rights of a non-surrendering parent to file for custody within 30 days of the surrender.
-Overall, the bill aims to enhance the safety and legal clarity surrounding the voluntary surrender of newborns.
+The bill also clarifies the legal framework surrounding the surrender process, including the termination of parental rights after fourteen days, the immunity from liability for providers and agencies accepting custody, and the requirement to notify the Department of Social Services immediately upon accepting custody.
+It further stipulates that the non-surrendering parent may file for custody within thirty days, and defines key terms such as "emergency services provider" and "newborn."
+Overall, the legislation aims to enhance the safety and efficiency of newborn surrender procedures while protecting the rights of parents and the welfare of the child.

 Enrolled, 02/25/2025: 25-5A-27, 25-5A-28, 25-5A-29, 25-5A-30, 25-5A-31, 25-5A-32, 25-5A-33, 25-5A-34, 25-5A-35